pop-os/shell/TESTING.md

 - [ ] Windows can be resized with the keyboard (Test resizing four windows above, below, right, and left to ensure shortcut consistency)
 - [ ] Windows can be resized with the mouse
 - [ ] Minimizing a window detaches it from the tree and re-tiles remaining windows
-- [ ] Unminimizing a window re-tiles it into it's previous location
+- [ ] Unminimizing a window re-tiles it into its previous location
 - [ ] Maximizing removes the active hint and covers tiled windows
 - [ ] Umaximizing adds active hint and re-tiles into place
 - [ ] Full-screening removes the hint and full-screens on one display (Not required, currently has a bug)
 - [ ] Unfull-screening adds active hint and re-tiles into place (Not required, currently has a bug)
-- [ ] Maximizing a YouTube fills the screen and unmaximizing retiles the browser in place
+- [ ] Maximizing a YouTube video fills the screen and unmaximizing retiles the browser in place
 - [ ] VIM shortcuts work as direction keys
 - [ ] `Super` `O` changes window orientation
 - [ ] `Super` `G` floats and then re-tiles a window